 There are two different kinds of knitting looms: round and rectangular.
 Round looms are the most versatile, as you can use them to knit flat panels or in a circle.
 The technique allows the loom to hold all your stitches instead of needles — simply wrap your yarn around the pegs, then use the hook to pull the bottom loop of yarn over the top loop.

-These round looms from Darice come in four sizes so that you can knit different sizes of tubes.
-Smaller looms are great for baby hats, socks, fingerless gloves, and other narrow patterns.
-Larger looms are perfect for adult-sized hats , cowls, and patterns that require a larger circumference.
-If you’re following a round loom knitting pattern, the pattern will usually specify how many pegs your loom should have to complete the project.
+Of course, there are different sizes of round looms, too.
+Small ones are great for baby hats, socks, fingerless gloves and other narrow patterns.
+Larger looms are ideal for adult-sized hats , cowls and patterns with larger circumferences.
+If you’re following a round loom knitting pattern, the pattern will usually specify how many pegs you need to complete the project.

 Ready to give round looms a try?
 Try these beginner-friendly patterns to get started.

 Bulky yarn and simple colorwork make this slouchy hat knit up fast.
 Use a 40-peg large loom and you can stitch the whole thing in a single afternoon.

 Super bulky yarn will keep you cozy all winter, especially in this hooded cowl design.
 Finish it off with a cute button and you’ll have a unique accessory to wear on the chilliest of nights.